 If you’re looking for free panorama stitching software and don’t mind a program that is quite hands-on, Hugin is the best of the bunch.

-It’s not a fully automated panorama maker – you’ll need to add in control points before it will stitch your photos together, but the software is feature-rich and can do some pretty heavy lifting.
+The panorama maker offers an automatic alignment and manual option.
+For manual panorama stitching, you’ll need to add in control points before it will stitch your photos together, but the software is feature-rich and can do some pretty heavy lifting.

 It definitely excels at blending photos that were taken at different angles and/or with different cameras.
 It’s stitching process can also fix issues, such as distortion in the source images.